sober-clever/ReRe/README.md

-# Implementations of  Reinforced Preference Optimization for Recommendation (ReRe).
+# The implementation of "Reinforced Preference Optimization for Recommendation" (ReRe).

 ## File Description